Macklin06/ECELL_task/README.md

 # ECELL Hackathon Web App

-This repository contains a small Flask web application converted into a hackathon platform.
+This repository contains a small Flask web application hackathon platform.
 It provides user and admin dashboards, team creation and membership, announcements, and a live leaderboard (score updates).

-The project was adapted from a simple parking app skeleton — the Bootstrap UI is preserved via CDN and new templates are placed under `website/templates/`.

 ## Features